paulallies/expressjsintro/README.md

 };

 ```
-We also create a repository file to store all our movie operation methods like getAll and create
+We also create a repository file to store all our movie operation methods

 ```javascript
 var mongoose = require("mongoose");